Thank you for the sacrifice of your precious time - New dad AY appreciates wife

 Noise will reduce: Nigerian man celebrates as his kids return to school, says cost of fees can buy land

-He went on to appreciate his wife for all the sacrifices she had to make in preparation for the birth of their son, Ayomide.
+He went on to appreciate his wife for all the sacrifices she had to make in preparation for the birth of their second child, Ayomide.

 Part of the post reads: